-(ii) Energy Conservation and Healthy Living Environment (Maximum of 8 Points)
+(ii) Energy/Water Conservation and Healthy Living Environment (Maximum of 8 Points)

 - (a.)
 4 points will be given for HVAC of 15 SEER (HSPF 9.0) or above. - (b.)
 4 points will be given for the kitchen range hood ventilation to be vented to the exterior and equipped with a damper. - (c.)
-4 points will be given for high efficiency water heaters with a 0.95 EF minimum. - (d.)
+4 points will be given for EPA's Partnership Program "WaterSense" labeled water closet, faucets (bathroom and kitchen) and showerheads. - (d.)
 4 points will be given for the use of Energy Star rated "cool roof" shingles or metal roof with a fifty (50) year warranty.